grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/02 Metrics.md

 </CodeGroup>

 The value of `my_gauge` will be 2 at the end of the test.
-As with the Counter metric, a Gauge with value zero (`0`) will **NOT** be printed to the stdout summary at the end of the test.
+As with the Counter metric, a Gauge with a value of zero (`0`) will *NOT* be printed to the `stdout` summary at the end of the test.

 ### Trend _(collect trend statistics (min/max/avg/percentiles) for a series of values)_